eliminmax/eambfc-rs/README.md

  -e ext    - use 'ext' as the extension for source files instead of '.bf'
              (This program will remove this at the end of the input file to create the output file name)**
- -a arch   - compile for specified architecture**
+ -a arch   - compile for specified architecture
- -A        - list supported architectures and exit
+             (defaults to x86_64 if not specified)** -s ext    - use 'ext' as the extension for compiled binaries (they'll have no extension if -s is not passed)** -A        - list supported architectures and exit

 * Optimization can make error reporting less precise.
-** -a, -t and -e can only be passed at most once each.
+** -a, -t, -e, and -s can only be passed at most once each.

 Remaining options are treated as source file names.
 If they don't end with '.bf' (or the extension specified with '-e'), the program